-This is a 6 day, overnight opportunity for high-school aged student artists to immerse themselves in a college-level, Visual Arts experience.
-Campers will be required to choose one 3D workshop AND one 2D workshop to participate in.
-The studio disciplines offering workshops for this summer are: Ceramics (3D), Sculpture (3D), Drawing (2D) and Painting (2D). *Please see individual workshop titles & description listings below.
+This is a 6 day, overnight (or commute) opportunity for high-school aged student artists (students enrolled in 9th grade for Fall 2022 to recent Spring 2022 graduates of high school) to immerse themselves in a college-level, Visual Arts experience.
+Campers will be required to choose one 3D workshop and one 2D workshop to participate in.
+The studio disciplines offering workshops for this summer are: Ceramic (3D), Sculpture (3D), Digital Media (2D) and Painting (2D). *Please see individual workshop titles & description listings below.

-Each studio discipline will hold a 4-hour session of instruction per day with 8 hours of daily instruction, our student participants will have approximately 40 hours of college level instruction by the end of camp.
-A closing reception/art exhibition will be held on Friday afternoon from 4-5 pm, as a final showcase for the artists' and their parents/guardians.
+Each studio discipline will hold a 4-hour session of instruction per day.
+With 8 hours of daily instruction, our student participants will have approximately 48 total hours of college level instruction by the close of camp.
+A closing reception/art exhibition will be held on Friday afternoon, July 1st, from 5-6 pm, as a final showcase for the artists and parents.

 The camp instructors are all current full-time faculty members of the Art & Design Department at UW Whitewater.

-This camp is available to students entering grades 9-12 in the fall of 2021, including graduating seniors.
+This camp is available to students entering grades 9-12 in the fall, including graduating seniors.

 The enrollment in the camp is limited to 36 campers in order to maximize opportunities for individualized attention.
 Each topic is limited to 18 campers for safety.